ykaur99/NGS-workflow-chipseq/README.md

 # Introduction

 This repository contains a Snakemake workflow for performing a basic ChIP-seq analysis pipeline.
-This workflow was adapted from [this](https://github.com/snakemake-workflows/chipseq) workflow for ChIP-seq data and modified to suit the my analysis workflow.
+This workflow was adapted from [this](https://github.com/snakemake-workflows/chipseq) workflow for ChIP-seq data and modified to suit my preffered analysis workflow.

 This workflow performs the following steps: